assuntad23/our-library/README.md

  - assunta_read : boolean (True if Assunta has read it)
  - lucian_read : boolean (True if Lucian has read it)

+## To Build
+After cloning the repo and making sure you have the right apps installed (see Tech Stack), to build this project you need only run `python manage.py runserver`